keviinfoes/ethereum-data-storage/README.md

 Deploy and retrieve files from permanent (calldata) storage or temporary (blob) storage.

 ## Getting started
 Add private key and RPC to environment variables, for reference check .env_example.
-Tested with local and QuickNodes RPC.

 >[!CAUTION]
 The private key is ONLY required for deployment.
 It is unencryped and exposed to your machine, be extremely careful.